 - Electric hazards: Another potential risk is the electrical wiring behind the walls.
 If the DIYers aren’t cautious, they may accidentally cut or penetrate an electrical component while removing wallpaper, which could result in an electrical shock, fire, or electrocution.

-Before taking the DIY step, consider if DIY wallpaper removal is worth the risk or call a professional to do the work.
+Before taking the DIY step, consider whether DIY wallpaper removal is worth the risk or call a professional to do the work.

 The importance of surface preparation